Menopause After Breast Cancer: Symptoms, Treatment and Support

 Your individual risk of recurrence is important, but so too is the severity of your menopause symptoms and the impact they are having on your quality of life.
 For some women, symptoms are manageable.
 For others, they are profoundly disruptive.

-Menopause care after breast cancer is about balancing these factors carefully and transparently, so that decisions feel informed rather than fearful, and collaborative rather than imposed.
+Menopause care after breast cancer is about balancing these factors carefully and transparently, so that informed shared decisions can be made.

 Low-dose vaginal oestrogen used for local symptoms (such as dryness or pain) is absorbed differently from systemic HRT.

-Current evidence suggests that for many women, particularly those taking tamoxifen, local vaginal oestrogen may be considered to treat genito-urinary symptoms of menopause.
+Current evidence suggests that for many women, particularly those taking tamoxifen, local vaginal oestrogen may be considered to treat genito-urinary symptoms of menopause, with no impact on risk of breast cancer recurrence.

-Untreated vaginal symptoms can significantly affect comfort, intimacy and urinary health.
+Untreated vaginal and urinary symptoms can significantly affect comfort, intimacy and urinary health.
 These symptoms can also affect the ability to complete the hormone part of breast cancer treatment.
-They should not be dismissed.
+They should not be dismissed, so please don’t be afraid to ask for support from your GP, or oncology or breast teams if you are experiencing symptoms.

-Non-oestrogen options such as moisturisers, lubricants and pelvic health physiotherapy also play an important role.
+Non-oestrogen options such as vaginal moisturisers, lubricants and pelvic health physiotherapy can play an important role in managing genitourinary symptoms of menopause (GSM).

 It is important to know that there are effective, evidence-based treatments available to support menopause symptoms after breast cancer.